Rudolph F. Ingerle: Chicago art organizations

-Ingerle also maintained a studio in Chicago and served as president of the influential Chicago Society of Artists for several years.
+Ingerle also maintained a studio in Chicago and served as president of the influential Chicago Society of Artists for two years.
+In 1924, he was a founding member of the North Shore Art League, serving as its first acting president.
+He was a member of the Association of Chicago Painters and Sculptors, which awarded him a gold medal in 1928 and another prize in 1938.
 He was awarded a Logan medal for Sanity in Art in 1938 by the Society for Sanity in Art.